albsierra/codetest/README.md

 # codetest
-A Tsugi tool to authomatic assess programming and database questions.
+A Tsugi tool to authomatic assess programming and database exercises.

 # Project Summary
 This codetest module installed into Tsugi form **LTI-Judge**, a virtual judge that supports programming and database training.